-The Department is requesting proposals from air carriers interested in providing EAS at Hattiesburg/Laurel and Meridian, with subsidy support if necessary, for a new contract period beginning November 1, 2020.
-Air carriers should file their proposals no later than August 5, 2020.
+The Department is requesting proposals from air carriers interested in providing EAS at Escanaba, with subsidy support if necessary, for a new contract period beginning January 1, 2021.
+Air carriers should file their proposals no later than September 9, 2020.
 The proposals will then be uploaded to www.regulations.gov, thereby making them public.
 Shortly afterwards, the Department will provide a summary of the proposals to the community and ask them to submit their final comments.

-The Department expects clear, well-documented proposals that will facilitate their evaluation by the communities and the EAS team.
+The Department expects clear, well-documented proposals that will facilitate their evaluation by the community and the EAS team.
 1 Air carrier proposals should be submitted to the Department with all materials merged into a single document.
 In addition, proposals should be formatted to be viewed online.
 In order to evaluate air carrier proposals, the Department requires that air carriers adequately describe the service being proposed and the annual amount of subsidy being requested, if any.
 The Department requests that proposals include information concerning proposed schedules, projected block hours, and financial data supporting subsidy requests including information on projected expenses and revenues.
 In cases where an air carrier proposes to provide EAS without subsidy and the Department determines that basic EAS, as required by 49 U.S.C. § 41732, can be reliably provided without such compensation, the Department typically will not proceed with the air carrier selection case.
 Instead, the Department will simply rely on that air carrier's subsidy-free service as proposed.
 Lastly, the Department expects that air carriers will have completed due diligence regarding any community-specific operational requirements.
 Air carriers should prepare their proposals with every expectation that, should they be selected by the Department, they will be able to commence full EAS as described in their proposal on the first day of the new contract term.

 Interested air carriers should prepare their proposals with the understanding that their initial proposals will represent their final and only proposals.
-However, the Department retains the discretion to negotiate proposals with air carriers when it deems it desirable; in such cases, the
+However, the Department retains the discretion to negotiate proposals with air carriers when it deems it desirable; in such cases, the Department will give all applicants the same opportunity.
+The Department also retains the discretion to re-solicit a new round of proposals, in the event that all proposals received are rejected due to being unreasonable or unrealistic.